Bearwood Primary School

 Specialist services and expertise available at or accessed by the school 5.1: What SEN support services does the school use, eg. specialist support teachers, educational psychologists, teachers for hearing impairment and visual impairment, ASD advisory teachers, behaviour support teachers etc?

-• Learning Support Service (LSS) - assess children and offer advice / training to staff
+• Learning Support Service (LSS)

-• Speech and Language Therapists (SALT) - carry out assessments, devise therapy plans and train staff
+• Speech and Language Therapists (SALT)

 • Children and Adolescent Mental Health Services (CAMHS)

-• Behaviour Support teachers (Foundry College Outreach)
+• Behaviour Support teachers (Foundry College Outreach

-• Addington Outreach – advice regarding children with EHCPs
+• Addington Outreach – advice regarding children with EHCPs or going through the EHCP process

 • School Nurse Team